jabrena/typed-errors/README.md

 Handling exceptions properly is important for writing robust and maintainable Java programs.
 It helps in dealing with unexpected situations effectively and ensures that the program does not crash or terminate abruptly.

-## Goals

-This repository tries to add some Abstractions to improve the error handling.

 ## How to build in local?

 ```bash